 With regard to sustainability, the Committee regularly monitored the Bank's progress in the area of ESG through the Corporate Sustainability Report, which details, among other things, the overall ESG environment contextualised in the macroeconomic and regulatory environment, the Bank's ESG Vision, how ESG risk is factored into business management, and the priority indicators of the Sabadell Sustainable Commitment.
-As part of regular oversight of the Corporate Sustainability Report, the Committee was informed of the Bank's sustainability performance through its adaptation to the Global Reporting Initiative (GRI) reporting standards and the fulfillment of the commitments derived from the adherence to the Principles for Responsible Banking (PRB); the Bank's progress in diversity and the carbon footprint, having achieved the 2022 objectives; the 60% reduction of CO2 emissions by the end of 2022 with respect to the baseline year (2019); and the Bank's progress in energy efficiency, having approved an extension of the photovoltaic plant at the corporate headquarters in Sant Cugat del Vallés (CBS) and of the recharging points at the CBS and Sabadell headquarters.
-The Committee was also informed that the Bank had achieved second position in Institutional Investor's 2023 Developed Europe Small & Midcap Executive Team ranking.
+As part of its regular oversight of the Corporate Sustainability Report, the Committee was informed of the Bank's sustainability performance, among other aspects, through the Sustainability Indicator and the degree of achievement of the objectives in the Sabadell Sustainable Commitment, the presentation of the Bank's actions in ESG training events for employees, and the Bank's plans, such as the ESG communication plan for 2024 and the internal audit 2024 plan of activities in the area of Sustainability.
+The Corporate Sustainability Report also disclosed the progress made in mobilizing sustainable financing and aspects related to reporting and rating agencies.
+In this regard, the Bank is the leading Spanish financial institution in the Sustainalytics and ISS ESG rating tables; the Committee began to track two new ESG ratings (Moody's Sustainability and Sustainable Fitch); the Bank has a high score (A-) in the CDP ranking following the results of the Climate Change questionnaire; it occupies leading positions in ISS and Sustainalytics, and it has been added to the DJSI Europe index.